-The 2nd exhibition Hall, ‘National Crisis by Japanese Imperialism,’ covers the period from the 1860’s to the 1940’s which is from the Korea’s first step towards modernization to the Japanese colonization period.
+The 2nd exhibition Hall, ‘Ordeal of the Korean People,’ covers the period from the 1860’s to the 1940’s which is from the Korea’s first step towards modernization to the Japanese colonization period.
 After the flow of changes in the modernization period and the revolutionary period to become a sovereign nation, Korea’s long history was interrupted by the Japanese invasion.

 You can view the struggles of the loss of national sovereignty.
 You can also see the distortion of the history of neighboring nations that still exist today.